DeRozan, Embiid lined up for NBA Africa game - Article - TSN

 TSN Rewind: LeBron scores Cavs' final 25 points

 The NBA will hold its Africa exhibition game in the South African capital of Pretoria on Aug.
-4, the league said Thursday, with All Stars DeMar DeRozan and Joel Embiid lined up to play.
+4, with All Stars DeMar DeRozan and Joel Embiid lined up to play.

-The announcement for this year's exhibition was made by NBA vice-president and managing director for Africa Amadou Gallo Fall in Johannesburg.
+The announcement for this year's exhibition will be made by NBA vice-president and managing director for Africa Amadou Gallo Fall in Johannesburg on Thursday.

 The NBA has held two Africa games previously, in 2015 and last year.
 They were both in Johannesburg, South Africa's biggest city and commercial hub, and pitted a team of American and international NBA stars against a team of NBA players from Africa, or with African heritage.